stfc/PSyclone/doc/developer_guide/dependency.rst

 ===================

-Dependence Analysis in PSyclone produces ordering constraints between instances of the `Argument` class within a PSyIR.
+Dependence Analysis in PSyclone produces ordering constraints between instances of the `Argument` class within a PSyIR tree.

 The `Argument` class is used to specify the data being passed into and out of instances of the `Kern` class, `HaloExchange` class and